The Dick Corbett Head Football Coach

 Notre Dame defeated four teams last year that finished the season ranked in the Associated Press Top 25 – a feat unsurpassed by another team in college football.
 The four victories over teams that finished the season ranked in the Associated Press Top 25 were the most by an Irish squad since 1990 – when Notre Dame registered five.

-Among the 26 FBS teams that finished the season with at least 10 wins in 2017, Notre Dame played four different Power 5 teams with 10 or more wins (second most in the nation) and defeated two different Power 5 teams with 10 or more wins (fourth most in the nation).
-In fact, among the 36 FBS teams that finished the season with at least nine wins in 2017, Notre Dame played seven different nine or more win teams (the most) and defeated four different nine or more win teams (fourth most).
+Among the 26 FBS teams that finished the 2017 season with at least 10 wins, Notre Dame played four different Power 5 teams with 10 or more wins (second-most in the nation) and defeated two different Power 5 teams with 10 or more wins (fourth-most in the nation).
+In fact, among the 36 FBS teams that finished the season with at least nine wins in 2017, Notre Dame played seven different nine or more win teams (the most) and defeated four different nine or more win teams (fourth-most).

 The Irish used a dominant running game led by the All-American tandem of guard Quenton Nelson and tackle Mike McGlinchey.